 The Financial Samurai Responsible Spending Ratio

-Not only did I reduce debt and increase cash flow, I spent several hours producing two, 1,200+ word posts about my experience that may help increase traffic to Financial Samurai as well.
+Not only did I reduce debt and increase cash flow, I spent several hours producing two, 1,200+ word posts about my experience that may help increase traffic and online revenue as well.
 The posts should help other people who are struggling through the same mortgage refinance situation.

 Use The FS:RS Ratio Along With Targets